galirage/Arrow-Guided-VLM-Enhancing-Flowchart-Understanding-via-Arrow-Direction-Encoding/README.md

 2. At the same directory level, create a directory named `json/` and store the output results in COCO data format.

-3. Create a `.env` file with the following environment variables, and place it inside the `gg-rq-rag-flowchat-detection/` directory:
+3. Create a `.env` file with the following environment variables, and place it inside the `Arrow-Guided-VLM-Enhancing-Flowchart-Understanding-via-Arrow-Direction-Encoding` directory:
 ```env
 AZURE_OPENAI_ENDPOINT="https://..."
 AZURE_OPENAI_API_KEY="..."